 All paragraphs (with the exception of certain list items, tables, and diagrams) must have at least 11 points after the full or partial paragraph and use “single” spacing.
 Multiple spacing of 1.08 is allowed for crowded text (such as in the TOC).

 Italicized specific requirements or commitments must clearly stand out within the document by using 11 points before and after the section (per IMC 0040).
-The selection may be further offset by indenting right and left 0.25 inches from the .
+The selection may be further offset by indenting right and left 0.25 inches from the previous section.

 font